getstates/Lunar/README.md

-# SCRIPT IS CURRENTLY UNAVAIBLE
+# SCRIPT IS CURRENTLY UNAVAILABLE
 # Synpet
 mostly patched, but idgaf